CSULB Students Win at 2016 CSU Student Research Competition

 How to Enter

-- Registration Form and paper summary (1 physical and 1 electronic copy) are due in the Academic Events Office (Academic Services building, room 124) by Thursday, February 5, 2015 at 12:00 PM .
+- Registration Form and paper summary (1 physical and 1 electronic copy) are due in the Academic Events Office (Academic Services building, room 124) by Wednesday, February 1, 2017 at 12:00 PM .
 Late entries WILL NOT be accepted.
+Electronic copies must be emailed to firstname.lastname@example.org.

 - Group paper summary must include ALL the students names along with the title of the presentation.